-Data analysis overview
+Data analysis

-We collected 1,042 TF ChIP-seq experiments released for ENCODE.
+We collected 1,042 transcription factor (TF) ChIP-seq experiments released for ENCODE.
 We used a subset of all ENCODE experiments that either had no biochemical treatment or ethanol treatment only.
 The dataset spans 383 transcription factors across 85 different cell types.
 Detailed information about experiment accession IDs can be found in supplementary data table.
 The dataset contains 606 TF ChIP-seq experiments released for ENCODE 2 that has been uniformly re-processed in ENCODE 3 data processing pipeline.
 There were 436 TF ChIP-seq experiments released for ENCODE 3, which had no treatment.

 For a common TF target genes in top-tier cell lines, ENCODE includes multiple of the same experiments from different labs.
 We carefully deduplicated dataset by selecting one TF ChIP-seq experiment per each sample by the following prioritization scheme.
 When ENCODE 3 experiment was available, it was prioritized over ENCODE 2 experiment.
 When there was the same type of experiments were done by different labs, we prioritized using the following order determined by the total number of ChIP-seq experiments deposited on ENCODE: stanford, haib, broad, usc, uw, uta, uchicago, hms, and yale.
 We removed epitope-tagged experiment if endogenous antibody was available.